 Below are the disclosures required by ASIC Regulatory Guide 46: Unlisted property schemes – improving disclosure for retail investors (ASIC RG46) relating to the properties.

-The BRICKX Platform currently has loan agreements in place, pursuant to which Macquarie Bank Limited (ABN 46 008 583 542) (Lender) has made a loan to Theta Asset Management Limited (ACN 071 807 684) as trustee of the BRICKX Trusts.
+The BrickX Platform currently has loan agreements in place, pursuant to which Macquarie Bank Limited (ABN 46 008 583 542) (Lender) has made a loan to BrickX Financial Services Limited (ABN 67 616 118 088) as trustee of the BrickX Trusts.

 Below are the disclosures required by ASIC RG46 relating to these loans.